 This page will cover repairs and upgrades to our new work vehicle, a 2005 Polaris Ranger.
 The photo above is one of the auction ad photos.
 It looks like they used about a quart of Armor-All to make it pretty.
-Note to Self - Step One - Immediately clean all that slick stuff off the seat and floor.
-Trust me, a death grip on the steering wheel might keep you on the seat, but your wife will be dumped out on her butt!
+Step One: - Immediately clean all that slick stuff off the seat and floor.
+Trust me, a death grip on the steering wheel might keep you on the seat, but your wife will not be happy if she is dumped out on her butt!

 I never make a major purchase without doing RESEARCH.
 It helps to make a list sorted from major needs to minor wants.